yajrendrag/unmanic-plugins/source/detect_audio_language/description.md

 have no audio stream tag at all.

 :::important
-This plugin is installed using the init system and apprise is pip installed as part of the the plugin installation.
-This means that at the time the plugin is installed, apprise is not necessarily >
+This plugin is installed using the init system and whisper is pip installed as part of the the plugin installation.
+This means that at the time the plugin is installed, whisper is not necessarily operational, so unmanic should be restarted after this plugin is installed
 :::